WHO T F IS PAUL WARING?

 The following years were an absolute whirlwind of travelling and partying, all with a camera in hand.

-My BMX photography slowly developed (see what I did there) into more serious photoshoots that I could really call a job.
+My BMX photography slowly developed (see what I did there) into more serious photoshoots that I could really call ‘work’.
 After some time spent in Spain, I moved to London for a while because that’s what I thought people did to ‘make it’ in this industry.

-After that, I nipped off around the world a few times, working as a cruise ship photographer!
+After a few harsh life lessons, I nipped off around the world a few times, working as a cruise ship photographer!

 We mostly Partied… I spent most of my time under the influence… BUT my first weddings were also shot on here, even if it would be a few years until I photographed them on dry land.